oliverkwebb/ytmpv/README.md

 ## How to browse and play Youtube videos with ymtpv
 - Run `ytmpv -a SAP`, or `ytmpv`
-- If you haven't already specified the action as `SAP` specify it by typing "SAP::" before your search term.
+- If you haven't already specified the subcommand as `SAP` specify it by typing "SAP::" before your search term.
 - If you have specified a search term, you will be prompted with the search results for that term, Select one.
 - The video will be played with mpv; You will be notified (unless -q is given) if the video has failed to play

-## Actions
+## Subcommands
-Special actions can be specified by putting `FOOBAR::` at the start of the URL.
+Special subcommands can be specified by putting `FOOBAR::` at the start of the URL.
-For example `DOWN::https://www.foo.bar` will download the video located at `https://www.foo.bar` The default action when no other action is specified is to play the URL given in `mpv`.
+For example `DOWN::https://www.foo.bar` will download the video located at `https://www.foo.bar` The default subcommand when no other one is specified "PLAY", which will play the URL given in `mpv`.

 - `DOWN` Downloads video with `yt-dlp` instead of playing it
 - `XAUD` E**x**tract **Aud**io, Downloads video with `yt-dlp` with flags passed to yt-dlp to extract only audio in Vorbis format, It will prompt for a name using `dmenu` and only start downloading after the name is given, Downloads default to the "$HOME/Music" Directory.
-- `SADA` Runs `ytfzf` on prompt, Preforms the XAUD action on the URL of the selected video
+- `SADA` Runs `ytfzf` on prompt, Preforms the XAUD subcommand on the URL of the selected video
-- `SAP` Runs `ytfzf` on prompt, Preforms the PLAY action on the URL of the selected video
+- `SAP` Runs `ytfzf` on prompt, Preforms the PLAY subcommand on the URL of the selected video

 ## Configuration
 Configuration can be done by changing the variables at the start of the code